-The ANZCEN Clinician Educator Incubator is a professional development programme for clinicians engaged in health professions education, with a focus on the critical care specialties.
+The Clinician Educator Incubator is a professional development programme for clinicians engaged in health professions education, with a focus on the critical care specialties in the Australia and New Zealand setting.
 This one year programme enrols participants into a mentored digital community of practice.
-The programme is inspired by the hugely successful ALiEM Faculty Incubator project and, while borrowing heavily from the proven ALiEM formula, adapts it to the Australia and New Zealand setting.

 If you are a clinician who wants to develop as a scholarly educator, apply best practices and innovations to health professions education, and help lead critical care education in the 21st century, we invite you to work with us and join our community.

 Participants are chosen for their demonstrated commitment to health professions education and their potential to develop as Clinician Educators.
 Through collaboration and mentorship they will develop their expertise and engage in education projects that will benefit our community of educators, our learners, and ultimately help improve patient care.

-We are indebted to the creators and faculty of the ALiEM Faculty Incubator project for their inspiration, support, and generosity in sharing resources in the development of the ANZCEN Clinician Educator Incubator.
+We are indebted to the creators and faculty of the ALiEM Faculty Incubator project for their inspiration, support, and generosity in sharing resources in the development of the Clinician Educator Incubator.

 Goals of the Clinician Educator Incubator

 - To create an interprofessional virtual community of critical care Clinician Educators

-- To develop a professional network of collaborators and mentors that will persist beyond the year long programme
+- To grow a living professional network of collaborators and mentors that continues beyond the year long programme

 - To provide participants with a core foundation in education theory and learning science, curriculum development, teaching best practices, assessment, and programme evaluation